Dian01811/Dian01811.GitHub.io/index.md

 <strong>Dec 7, 2022: [Ji’s paper on lunar anorthositic crust was accepted in <em>Earth and Planetary Science Letters</em>](https://doi.org/10.1016/j.epsl.2022.117958)!</strong>

-<strong>Sep 30, 2022: Ji participated in the Rio Grande Rift xenolith sampling expedition in New Mexico, collecting mantle and crustal xenoliths.</strong>
+<strong>Sep 30, 2022: Ji participated in the Rio Grande Rift xenolith sampling expedition in New Mexico</strong>, collecting mantle and crustal xenoliths.

-<strong>May 5, 2022: Ji received the Jimmy Walls Colloquium Presentation Award from the Department of Earth, Environmental, and Planetary Sciences, University of Tennessee.</strong>
+<strong>May 5, 2022: Ji received the Jimmy Walls Colloquium Presentation Award</strong> from the Department of Earth, Environmental, and Planetary Sciences, University of Tennessee.

 <strong>Mar 13, 2022: Ji gave a talk presentation on [lunar anorthositic crust](https://www.hou.usra.edu/meetings/lpsc2022/pdf/1229.pdf) at the 53rd Lunar and Planetary Science Conference.</strong>

-<strong>Mar 13, 2022: Ji attended the McClung Blue Ridge Foothills Field Trip, studying the Appalachian foreland fold-thrust belt transition.</strong>
+<strong>Mar 13, 2022: Ji attended the McClung Blue Ridge Foothills Field Trip</strong>, studying the Appalachian foreland fold-thrust belt transition.

 <strong>Jul 6, 2021: [Ji gave a talk presentation at the 2021 Goldschmidt meeting](https://conf.goldschmidt.info/goldschmidt/2021/meetingapp.cgi/Paper/3219)!</strong>

-<strong>Jun 1, 2021: Ji arrived in Knoxville to begin his graduate adventure!</strong>
+<strong>Jun 1, 2021: Ji arrived in Knoxville</strong> to begin his graduate adventure!

 <strong>Oct 19, 2020: Ji was awarded the Li Siguang Outstanding Student Award!</strong> This is the highest undergraduate geoscience award in China.